osism/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/project-manager.md

 +---------+---------------------+----------------------------------+
 ```

-Additionally you need to add the Domain and Domain Admin User to the `clouds.yaml` so the script can setup permissions to the projects and users to see these images.
+Additionally you need to add the domain and domain-admin user to the `clouds.yaml`, it is always named `opm-domainname-admin:` so the manage.py can setup permissions to the projects later on and users are able to find the images.
-It will always looking for a Cloud name `opm-domainname-admin:` entry.

 ```
   opm-democompany-admin: